 The four key components of ADR are:

-The persisted version store is a new SQL database engine mechanism for persisting the row versions generated in the database itself instead of the traditional
+The persisted version store is a database engine mechanism for persisting the row versions generated in the database itself instead of the traditional

 tempdbversion store.
-PVS enables resource isolation as well as improves availability of readable secondaries.
+PVS enables resource isolation and improves availability of readable secondaries.